Orlando-pt/gRPC-blog/java/README.md

 ## <a name="to-build-the-examples"></a> To build the example

-1. From the main directory:
+1. Compile the .proto file using the gRPC compiler to generate Java code both for Client and Serve:
 ```
 $ ./gradlew installDist
 ```

+It generates the code that includes the stubs and data classes at `build/generated/`.

-This creates the script `blog-client` in the `build/install/blog/bin/` directory that runs the blog client.
+This also creates the script `blog-client` in the `build/install/blog/bin/` directory that runs the blog client.
 The blog requires the server to be running.